neo4j/graphql/README.md

 This will offer

-- Use of GraphQL API with an Aura instance in GCP
+* Use of GraphQL API with an Aura instance in GCP
-- Use of Aura CLI to configure the GraphQL API
+* Use of Aura CLI to configure the GraphQL API
-- Authentication to the GraphQL API using an API Key or a 3rd party Identity Provider that supports OpenID Connect 2.0 with a JWKS endpoint for JWT validation
+* Authentication to the GraphQL API using an API Key or a 3rd party Identity Provider that supports OpenID Connect 2.0 with a JWKS endpoint for JWT validation
-- A Discord based community to post feedback and questions that you have
+* A Discord based community to post feedback and questions that you have

-There will be no cost to use the GraphQL API during the EAP with AuraDB instances being charged as normal.
+Using the GraphQL API during the EAP with AuraDB instances being charged as normal will be at no cost.

-Interested in taking part?
-Or just want to know more?
-Register here:-  [GraphQL API EAP](https://forms.gle/gr8n8sx8S8yXFZzj8) and you'll be contacted nearer the date.
+Would you be interested in taking part?
+Or want to know more?
+Then register here:-  [GraphQL API EAP](https://forms.gle/gr8n8sx8S8yXFZzj8) and you'll be contacted nearer the date.
 ___